schollz/broadcast/README.md

 after installation you can activate the broadcast by going to `SYSTEM > MODS > BROADCAST`. first use E3 to select `edit station name` and press K3 to enter in your station name. then you can use E3 to select `offline` and press K3 to turn go `online`. if you are "online" you can use the URL to listen to your norns.

+you can advertise your stream by toggling "advertise" to "true". then your stream will be listed at [`broadcast.norns.online`](https://broadcast.norns.online). _note_: **all the streams are public so don’t share anything private. the streams are not password-protected or anything. but the URL for your stream is private unless you share it (technically the server also sees the URL but I don’t keep logs so I don’t see it…).**

 ### Download